Caring for your new Puppy

 The way you approach daily routines and problems with your puppy can influence how your puppy will react to situations later in life.
 Ensure that you have a plan going in and can logically and efficiently manage anything that arises.
 The following is an overview of the topics that you will need to consider.
 Our staff are always happy to help should you need any further advice or information.

 Vaccinations - a course of three vaccinations is required to fully protect your puppy against Canine Parvovirus, Distempter, Hepatitis and Kennel Cough.
 These are due between 6-8 weeks, 10-12 weeks and 14-16 weeks of age.
 Until your puppy has finished its' course you should not venture outside walking on streets or go to dog parks and should certainly not come into contact with dogs whose vaccination history is unkown.
-Annual vaccinations are due for the rest of their life.
+Annual injections are then recommended by your vet.

-Intestinal Worms - Worming is essential throughout the life of all dogs.
-Ensure you keep track of your puppies' weight as they grow.
-The correct course of worming needs to be given every 2 weeks until 12 weeks of age, monthly until 6 months, and then every 3 months for the rest of their life.
+Intestinal Worms - Worming is essential to protect your pup from nasty parasites.
+Ensure you keep track of your puppies' weight as they grow so you can medicate accordingly.
+The correct course of worming needs to be given every 2 weeks until 12 weeks of age, monthly until 6 months, and then every 3 months after that.

-Heartworm - Heartworm is completely separate to intestinal worms as the infection is via mosquitoes.
-The worms infest the heart and lungs and cause heart failure.
-Ensure your puppy has started its course of heartworm prevention before it is 12 weeks old.
+Heartworm - Heartworm is completely separate to intestinal worms as the infection is via mosquitoes not the environment.
+Ensure your puppy has started its course of heartworm prevention around or before 12 weeks of age.
+There are many treatments available, including monthly tablets or annual injection.

 Fleas - Fleas are one of the most common complaints with puppies.
 This is because they affect both our puppy and us!
-To help there are a number of easy to administer products available.
+To help there are a number of easy-to-administer products available.
 If fleas become a problem at home you will generally see adult fleas or find flea dirt (small black flecks).
-Staff at Pet City are more than happy to recommend products based on your puppies age, weight and needs.

 View our full range of Flea and Worming products here.